Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Application in This Project

-We used SHAP to:
+SHAP was used to:

 SHAP for TF-IDF Vectors